 Big city arts and culture in a small town atmosphere.
-Enjoy live entertainment, art galleries, history and more in DeKalb County.
+Enjoy live entertainment, art galleries, history, and more in DeKalb County.
 Our Calendar of Events has information on events, exhibits, and performances.
 See a full listing of Historic and Arts and Culture locations.

 Learn more about Local History sites, the Arts Programs at Northern Illinois University, and where to enjoy DeKalb County’s Live Performances, Music, and Art below.